This post contains affiliate links. If you buy through these links, I may earn a small commission.

 After harvesting, I just give the Chard a good washing before blanching.
 I use a large stock pot for blanching greens.

 This way I can fit a lot of greens in every load.
-Get a pot of water boiling on the stove before adding the greens.
+Get a large pot of water boiling on the stove before adding the greens.

 After adding the greens, wait for the water to begin boiling again.
 Then, let it boil for 2 minutes.